Skip to main content

 • Joining the Carbon Capture and Storage Association (‘CCSA’) to help drive CO2 shipping solutions and evolution of the sector.
 The CCSA is the leading European association accelerating the commercial deployment of carbon capture, utilisation and storage, an essential solution to reach net zero emissions.

-The Company has reported consistent with the TCFD recommendations during the year ended 31 December 2023, with the exception of the recommendation regarding targets under the Metrics and Targets pillar where we have provided an explanation.
+The Company has reported consistent with the TCFD recommendations during the year ended 31 December 2024, with the exception of the recommendations a) and c) under the Metrics and Targets pillar where we have provided an explanation.
 Our approach to the governance and risk management pillars of TCFD is integrated into our wider processes.
-You can read more on our approach in our 2023 Annual Report page 84.
+You can read more on our approach in our 2024 Annual Report on pages 75 and 76.

 How is Clarksons supporting its people and delivering to its communities?